 - Simultaneous control of multiple locomotives and their functions

 - General purpose inputs and outputs (I/O) for extensibility, and

 - JMRI integration

 The primary intention of the EX-CommandStation is to receive commands from multiple throttles and send out DCC on tracks.
 These throttles can be “wired” or “wireless:”

 With the WiFi-equipped EX-CommandStation, you can use a wiThrottle-protocol smartphone app that connects to the EX-CommandStation via WiFi.
-Then the EX-CommandStation’s +5V logic DCC output is not sent to a “motor shield” to power tracks but instead serves as a direct input to the ProMiniAir transmitter for dead-rail control.
-It’s that simple; the technique was easy to implement and is low-cost (about $25, instead of paying for a WiFi device that connects to a commercial DCC throttle, a total of over $200).
+Then the EX-CommandStation’s +3.3V logic DCC output is not sent to a “motor shield” to power tracks but instead serves as a direct input to the ProMiniAir transmitter for dead-rail control.
+It’s that simple; the technique was easy to implement and is low-cost ($49.99 on eBay, instead of paying for a WiFi device that connects to a commercial DCC throttle, a total of over $200).

 Instructions for Using the ProMiniAir Transmitter/WiFi-Equipped EX-CommandStation with a Smartphone

 - A smartphone loaded with the wiThrottle-compliant app.
 See the list above.

 - A properly configured ProMiniAir Transmitter/WiFi-equipped EX-CommandStation.
 We provide this.

 - A locomotive(s) equipped with receivers compatible with the ProMiniAir transmitter, such as: